Qubes-Community/Contents/docs/configuration/split-ssh.md

 0. (Optional) Take a system snapshot before you start tuning your system or do any major installations.
 To perform a Qubes OS backup please read and follow this guide in the [User Documentation][CreateBackup].

-1. Make sure the TemplateVM you plan to use is [up to date][update].
+1. Make sure the TemplateVMs that you plan to base your AppVMs on are [up to date][update].

    For Fedora templates:<br/>
    ```